AlexVallmitjana/GSLab/scripts/GSLab_Logs.md

+[v1.136] - Exported csv data has true intensity if relative checkbox is unchecked.
+### Jun'25
 [v1.135] - Solved FALCON data ambiguity when number of files if multiple of 3 and 4
 [v1.134] - Minor changes: verbosity for Gohlke files, corrected ampersand display in menu, removed vector file checkbox
 [v1.133] - All pngs and tifs are saved with 300dpi